Appearance

 Geocoding Interface

-The geocoding interface maps coordinate-based route data onto OSM way segments.
+The geocoding interface maps coordinate-based route data onto road network segments.
 The message protocol has two parts:

 Input Messages: